 Those looking to join the military and later continue their work as a civilian have a variety of great career choices.
 The military will provide excellent training, but some of the best military jobs leading to civilian jobs will require additional education.

-A wide variety of job options are offered by the military including engineering, design, healthcare and much more.
+A wide variety of job options are offered by the military including engineering, design, healthcare, and much more.
 Let’s look at five of the top military jobs for those looking to continue their career as a civilian.

 As a translator or interpreter, you’ll be offered a civilian salary of about $46,000.
 This specific job is expected to see incredible growth over the next few years.

 The U.S. Army offers training as a translator or interpreter.
-The duties of this job include providing or interpretation between military personnel and the local population, along with written translation services.
+The duties of this job include providing or interpreting between military personnel and the local population, along with written translation services.
 As a civilian, you’d likely perform many of the same duties.

 After enlisting in the Army, you will need to make sure you get the right training to become a translator or interpreter.
 The Army offers plenty of programs through the Defense Language Institute to ensure you have the foreign language skills necessary.